demisto/content/Packs/Cisco-umbrella/Integrations/Cisco-umbrella-investigate/README.md

 Cisco Umbrella Investigate enable you to research domains, IPs, and URLs observed by the Umbrella resolvers.
-This integration was integrated and tested with version xx of Cisco Umbrella Investigate.
+This integration was integrated and tested with version 2.0.0 of Cisco Umbrella Investigate.

 ## Configure Cisco Umbrella Investigate on Cortex XSOAR